TheRedSpy15/blazedcloud/README.md

 This repository is for the mobile application to access Blazed Cloud.
 It's designed with Flutter and is currently only on Android.
 Once it's a bit more feature complete it'll go on IOS.
 This is to focus on developing the core features, before testing and adapting the code to work on both platforms

-This mobile client has all it's basic features completed.
-However the following are still in development:
+This mobile client has quite a few features worth highlighting:
-- [ ] Automatic Camera uploads
+- [x] Automatic Camera uploads
-- [ ] Automatic folder syncing
-- [ ] Files can be downloaded for offline use, but no current in-app viewing
-- [ ] Oauth Sign in

-**Completed Features outside of core functions**
 - [x] App locking with biometrics
 - [x] Timed file sharing via urls
 - [x] OPTIONAL automatic account deletion (unused over 90 days)